pondrejk/dizzer/chap2-carto_insight.md

 For example, biases about the reliability of different sources may lead us to discount information from sources that we don't associate with (@thomas2005illuminating).
 When we form a preliminary judgment too early in the analytical process, we may hold firm to it long after the evidence invalidates it.
 Sometimes we settle for a “good enough” answer, stopping our analytical process before identifying critical information that would lead us to a different conclusion (@heuer1999psychology).
 We are also challenged to think statistically compared to our abilities to think associatively, metaphorically or causally.
 Furthermore, there is our overconfidence in what we think we know, and inability to acknowledge the full extent of what we don't know (@kahneman2011thinking).
 We also underestimate the role of chance in events, we tend to assume causality between events that just happen to occur at the same time (@taleb2012antifragile), and so on, and so on.

-To make the matters worse, experts who create visualisations are to susceptible to various biases.
+To make the matters worse, experts who create visualisations are also susceptible to various biases.
 The design choices can drive results every bit as much as traditional “data-cleaning” choices.
 Hence visualization techniques contain embedded judgments (@bollier2010promise).
 Then there is the "curse of knowledge": the difficulty in imagining what it is like for someone else not to know something you know (@pinker2015sense).
 On the side of the application designer, it can lead to expecting the user to have same levels of skills and knowledge, but also the same values and views of the world.

 What can be done in response to these concerns?
 First of all, we might benefit from a more realistic view of the impact of data visualisation.
 Insight comes from knowledge and experience and no data-driven tool can compensate for the lack of the two.
 Visualisation is a supporting tool, a mediator that can stimulate and amplify the thought process, but cannot act as a shortcut if no thinking is being done.
 Expecting to become an expert by looking at a picture is a false promise.